Art exhibit celebrates stories of recovery

 “My mission with this project is to paint the light that I see in the mirror as well as the light I see in the people in recovery around me,” Lail said.

-The Watauga County Public Library exhibit will kickoff the 2019-20 HMNI road tour.
-The project is also on display at the Ashe and Wilkes County Public Libraries.
+The Ashe County Library exhibit will kickoff the 2019-20 HMNI road tour.
+The project is also on display in Watauga and Wilkes counties.
+Details are posted on the Appalachian Regional Library events page.

-The exhibit also kicks off the Good Neighbor Project grant titled “Stories of Recovery: Finding Hope and Help” awarded to Appalachian Regional Library through the National Network of Libraries of Medicine.
-ARL will bring Dana Bowman, author of “Bottled: A Mom’s Guide to Early Recovery” to speak at Boone United Methodist Church on Tuesday, Oct.
-29, at 5:30 p.m.
+Those interested in following Lail’s efforts can follow the project’s progress on Facebook at HelloMyNameIsProject or Twitter @HMNI_Project.

-She will appear in Wilkes on Monday, Oct.
-28, and in Ashe on Wednesday, Oct.
-30. “Bottled” is available through the library and there are “Read and Share” copies out in the community.
-Programming around the theme of recovery is being planned.
-Visit www.wataugacountylibrary.com to sign up for the library’s e-newsletter to keep up with programs and library news.
+Ashe County Public Library is located at 148 Library Road in historic downtown West Jefferson.

 (0) comments